vmasrani/pyjanitor/paper/joss.md

 The `pandas` library has become the de facto library for data wrangling in the Python programming language.
 However, inconsistencies in the `pandas` application programming interface (API), while idiomatic due to historical use, prevent use of expressive, fluent programming idioms that enable self-documenting `pandas` code.
 Here, we introduce `pyjanitor`, an open source Python package that provides a fluent API layer on top of the pandas API, enabling data scientists and engineers to write readable, self-documenting and maintainable code.

 `pyjanitor` started originally as a Python port of the R package.
 However, as the project evolved, we recognized the power of a fluent API through method chaining when doing data preparation work.
+As such, `pyjanitor` users can design easily

 ``Gala`` is an Astropy-affiliated Python package for galactic dynamics.
 Python enables wrapping low-level languages (e.g., C) for speed without losing